eller kjøp de skickelige platene fra mons.no shop

 Similar agendas and blurps will not be revealed.

-The melody and lyric to this tune is partly something I wrote in the 90's when my eldest son was born.
+The melody and lyrics to this tune is partly something I wrote in the 90's when my eldest son was born.
 Real feelings.
-It was hastily recorded by Monster Blomster during the recording of «Stadig Flere Velger Feil» (released 1999), but not used then.
+It was hastily recorded by Monster Blomster during the recording of Stadig Flere Velger Feil (released 1999), but not used then.

-We did it three times during the sessions for «Perfekt Harmoni».
-The last one in 2008, and that's the one were the song finally got to where it should be.
+We did it three times during the sessions for Perfekt Harmoni.
+The last one in 2008, when the song finally got to where it should be.

 Lykkelig når du er glad